Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Tutorial/Phase3.md

  SynthDet              9ec23417-73cd-becd-9dd6-556183946153     2020-08-12T19:46:20+00:00
  ```

 In case you have more than one cloud project, you will need to "activate" the one corresponding with your perception tutorial project.
-If there is only one project, it is already activated and you will not need to execute the command below (note: replace `<project-id>` with the id of your desired project).
+If there is only one project, it is already activated, and you will not need to execute the command below (note: replace `<project-id>` with the id of your desired project).

 * **Action**: Activate the relevant project: